 Anime and Manga

 - The life of Guts from Berserk sucks to such a major degree that it puts the Trauma Conga Lines of Griffith and Casca to shame, especially since the trauma factor of the latter coincides with the trauma of the former.
-His life sucks so much that the universe was literally out to get him before the dude was born.
+His life sucks so much that the universe was out to get him before the dude was born.
 He refuses to let the universe control his destiny, but even Guts has his breaking point.

 - In Blue Gender, the universe is out to get Yuji and Marlene.
-This is not a supposition, it is a fact supported by Word Of God.
+This is not a supposition, it is a fact supported by Word of God.

-- Being as it sits on the very far right of the Sliding Scale of Idealism Versus Cynicism, Bokurano can feel very much like this trope.
+- Being as it sits on the very far right of the Sliding Scale of Idealism vs. Cynicism, Bokurano can feel like this trope.
 Not only are the kids tricked into playing a deadly "game", but the one who pilots the mecha will die whether he/she wins or loses.
 If they lose, their universe is destroyed, but if they win, they destroy another universe and everyone in that universe will die.
 The series seems to go out of its way to make everything as tragic and depressing as possible, as most of the children have tragic backstories on top of having to play the "game"; for just one example, see the pilot who turns out to be pregnant, and whose baby dies along with her after her battle.

 - GunBuster: Well known for its proper depiction of time dilation, this series also seems to only display such well-researched science when it can make the main characters angst.
 Prime example?
 Jung making a careless comment to Noriko regarding the loss of her father because it's been months from her perspective but only hours from Noriko's.

 - Subverted: Hayate in Hayate the Combat Butler can never seem to get a break.
 He's got deadbeat parents who steal his money and are willing to sell him to some very nice people to clear their gambling debts, and after becoming Nagi's butler, he keeps getting into situations where everybody wants him dead.
-Hell, he's the greatest, most gentle kid in the world, and Santa won't even give him presents!
+He's the greatest, most gentle kid in the world, and Santa won't even give him presents!
 The only thing that keeps this series from becoming a tragedy is that Hayate is used to crap like this happening and that some twist of fate usually occurs to make it so that things aren't quite as bad as they seemed at first.
-And, of course, that most of these events are Played for Laughs.
+And that most of these events are Played for Laughs.

 - Shirakawa Naoya in Love Mode.
 I mean, how much misery can one person have in a short time?